RasaHQ/rasa-nlu-target-files-gha/README.md

 Locally it can also be used to bootstrap an NLU target file config by inferrring targets from your existing NLU data.

 ## Target File Config
-To use this action, you will need a config file that specifies target file paths, by default called `target_files_config.yml`.
+To use this action, you will need a config file that specifies target file paths, by default called `target_files.yml`.
+The path for `nlu_data_path` should be the root of the directory of all your NLU data.
+The directory can contain other data as well e.g. rules or stories, and these will be ignored.

 **Use relative paths!** Absolute paths will not be applicable across different machines.
 You can bootstrap a config file by [inferring target files locally](#local-use).
+You can then update the config file manually to match the target files you want.
+You may specify keys (i.e. intents, synonyms, etc.) that do not exist yet.
+They will be ignored unless they appear in your data when you enforce the target file config.

-The resulting file will follow this format:
+The resulting file should follow this format:

 ```yaml
 nlu_data_path: <path to root directory of your NLU data>
 default_target_files: